Inositol: Other illnesses

+D-chiro-inositol is an important messenger molecule in insulin signaling.
+Inositol supplementation has been shown to significantly decrease triglycerides and LDL cholesterol in patients with metabolic diseases.

+myo-Inositol is important for thyroid hormone synthesis.
+Depletion of myo-inositol may predispose to development of hypothyroidism.
+Patients with hypothyroidism have a higher demand for myo-inositol than healthy subjects.

 Inositol should not be routinely implemented for the management of preterm babies who have or are at a risk of infant respiratory distress syndrome (RDS).
 Myo-inositol helps prevent neural tube defects with particular efficacy in combination with folic acid.

 Inositol is considered a safe and effective treatment for polycystic ovary syndrome (PCOS).
 It works by increasing insulin sensitivity, which helps to improve ovarian function and reduce hyperandrogenism.
-It is also shown to reduce the risk of metabolic disease in people with PCOS.
+It is also shown to reduce the risk of metabolic disease in women with PCOS.
 In addition, thanks to its role as FSH second messenger, myo-inositol is effective in restoring FSH/LH ratio and menstrual cycle regularization. myo-Inositol's role as FSH second messenger leads to a correct ovarian follicle maturation and consequently to a higher oocyte quality.
 Improving the oocyte quality in both women with or without PCOS, myo-inositol can be considered as a possible approach for increasing the chance of success in assisted reproductive technologies.
 In contrast, D-chiro-inositol can impair oocyte quality in a dose-dependent manner.
 The high level of DCI seems to be related to elevated insulin levels retrieved in about 70% of PCOS women.
 In this regard, insulin stimulates the irreversible conversion of myo-inositol to D-chiro-inositol causing a drastic reduction of myo-inositol. myo-Inositol depletion is particularly damaging to ovarian follicles because it is involved in FSH signaling, which is impaired due to myo-inositol depletion.
 Recent evidence reports a faster improvement of the metabolic and hormonal parameters when these two isomers are administered in their physiological ratio.
 The plasmatic ratio of myo-inositol and D-chiro-inositol in healthy subjects is 40:1 of myo- and D-chiro-inositol respectively.
 The use of the 40:1 ratio shows the same efficacy of myo-inositol alone but in a shorter time.
 In addition, the physiological ratio does not impair oocyte quality.

 The use of inositols in PCOS is gaining more importance, and an efficacy higher than 70% with a strong safety profile is reported.
 On the other hand, about 30% of patients could show as inositol-resistant.
 New evidence regarding PCOS aetiopathogenesis describes an alteration in the species and the quantity of each strain characterizing the normal gastrointestinal flora.
 This alteration could lead to chronic, low-level inflammation and malabsorption.
 A possible solution could be represented by the combination of myo-inositol and α-lactalbumin.
 This combination shows a synergic effect in increasing myo-inositol absorption.
-A recent study reported that the myo-inositol and α-lactalbumin combination is able to increase myo-inositol plasmatic content in inositol-resistant patients with a relative improvement of hormonal and metabolic parameters.
+A recent study reported that the myo-inositol and α-lactalbumin combination increases myo-inositol plasmatic content in inositol-resistant patients with a relative improvement of hormonal and metabolic parameters.

-Despite its antinutrient effect, phytic acid has potential uses in endodontics, adhesive, preventive, and regenerative dentistry, and in improving the characteristics and performance of dental materials.